 What if the person charged with felony murder under special circumstances was not even the actual killer?
 Can that happen?
 The answer is yes, if the jury finds it true that such a person either: 1) had the intent to kill; or 2) acted with reckless indifference to human life and was a major participant in the underlying felony.

 To understand how the conviction was reversed, it is first important to understand the basic facts of the case before tackling the “actual killer” argument that the prosecutor improperly argued.

 In November 2012, Austin and his friend, Javier Garcia, planned and then executed a robbery of the home of Raveesh K.

 Katrina Fritz was Deangelo Austin’s older sister.
 Around 1999, she met Raveesh, when she was just 19.
-Raveesh became a customer of Katina and she visited him over 100 times at his Monte Sereno house, which he shared with his ex-wife Harinder.
+Raveesh became a customer of Katina and she visited him as a prostitute over 100 times at his Monte Sereno house, which he shared with his ex-wife Harinder.
 Fritz had brought her brother Austin to the house a few times.
 Fritz was familiar with the layout of the house and knew they typically left their doors unlocked.

 Shortly after Thanksgiving, 2012, Deangelo called up his sister and asked if she was still involved with Raveesh and if they had cash and jewelry at the house.
 Deangelo said he was thinking of going there, which Katrina understood to mean he was thinking of burglarizing the home and possibly committing robbery inside the home.
 Katrine Fritz then gave Deangelo a drawing of the layout of the home.